 (E) When the appeal is based on a claim denied on the basis of medical necessity, the following requirements apply:

-(i) Medical review staff of the MCE will be licensed or credentialed health care clinicians with relevant clinical training or experience; and
+(i) Medical or dental review staff of the CE and DBM will be licensed or credentialed health care clinicians with relevant clinical training or experience; and

-(ii) All MCEs will use medical review staff for such appeals and will not use any automated claim review software or other automated functionality for such appeals.
+(ii) All CEs or DBMs will use medical or dental review staff for such appeals and will not use any automated claim review software or other automated functionality for such appeals.

 (3) Appeal resolution.
-The MCE will resolve all appeals within forty-five (45) calendar days of the date the MCE receives the request for appeal.
-The MCE will send an appeal resolution notice to the provider within three (3) business days of the MCE finalizing the resolution.
+The CE and DBM will resolve all appeals within the timeframes established by the OHCA.
+The CE and DBM will send an appeal resolution notice to the provider within five (5) calendar days of the CE and DBM finalizing the resolution.

-(4) Notice of Appeal Resolution.
-The MCE will send an appeal resolution notice that contains, at a minimum:
+(4) Notice of appeal resolution.
+The CE and DBM will send an appeal resolution notice that contains, at a minimum: